Shellyspike/Primo/Primo.Python_en.md

 ### Python Element

-The **Python** element is used to establish a connection with Python and includes the following properties:
+The **Python** element is used to establish a connection with Python.
+The **Test** button on the element's panel allows you to test the configured connection.

+Includes the following properties:

 1. **Connection**:
    - Console – Check the box to display the console window.